top of page

 1. Your body already knows what to do.

 Your breasts will learn how big your baby is and how much milk they need.
-Your breasts will make specific antibodies for specific illnesses, based on what your baby’s saliva communicates to your breasts.
+Your breasts can make specific antibodies for specific illnesses based on what your baby’s saliva communicates to your breasts.

 Your breasts keep fresh, perfectly-designed-for-your-baby-milk ready to consume in a sanitary way, at any hour of the day or night.